-- When practices, by way of business, prepare for or carry out for a client a transaction concerning one or more of the following services, there are specific CDD, ongoing monitoring and RK measures that they must adopt, as set out in Sections 620, 630 and 660: - (a) buying and selling of real estate; - (b) managing of client money, securities or other assets; - (c) management of bank, savings or securities accounts; - (d) organisation of contributions for the creation, operation or management of companies; - (e) creation, operation or management of legal persons or arrangements; - (f) buying and selling of business entities. - In addition, practices that provide trust or company services must adopt CDD, ongoing monitoring and RK procedures, when, by way of business, they prepare for or carry out for a client a transaction concerning any of the following services: - (a) forming corporations or other legal persons; - (b) acting as, or arranging for another person to act as, a director or secretary of a company, a partner of a partnership, or a similar position in relation to other legal persons: - providing a registered office, business address or accommodation, correspondence or administrative address for a company, a partnership or any other legal person or arrangement; - (d) acting as, or arranging for another person to act as, a trustee of an express trust or similar legal arrangement; or - (e) acting, or arranging for another person to act, as a nominee shareholder for a person other than a corporation whose securities are listed on a recognised stock market. - The provisions of these Guidelines should be read in the context of this subsection, together with the relevant provisions of Hong Kong laws, and applied accordingly.
+- When practices, by way of business, prepare for or carry out for a client a transaction concerning one or more of the following services, there are specific CDD, ongoing monitoring and RK measures that they must adopt, as set out in Sections 620, 630 and 660: - (a) The buying and selling of real estate; - (b) the managing of client money, securities or other assets; - (c) the management of bank, savings or securities accounts; - (d) the organisation of contributions for the creation, operation or management of corporations; - (e) the creation, operation or management of legal persons or legal arrangements; - (f) the buying or selling of business entities. - In addition, practices that provide trust or company services must adopt CDD, ongoing monitoring and RK procedures, when, by way of business, they prepare for or carry out for a client a transaction concerning any of the following services: - (a) forming corporations or other legal persons; - (b) acting as, or arranging for another person to act as - - (i) a director or secretary of a company; - (ii) a partner of a partnership, or - (iii) in a similar position in relation to other legal persons; - (c) providing a registered office, business address, correspondence or administrative address for a corporation, a partnership or any other legal person or legal arrangement; - (d) acting as, or arranging for another person to act - (i) as a trustee of an express trust or similar legal arrangement; or - (ii) as a nominee shareholder for a person other than a corporation whose securities are listed on a recognised stock market. - The provisions of these Guidelines should be read in the context of subsection 600.2, together with the relevant provisions of Hong Kong laws, and applied accordingly.